White Plains Divorce Lawyers

 I Filed for Divorce in Westchester.
 What Happens Next?

-Once the paperwork beginning the divorce process is filed with the County Clerk’s Office, it will be sent to the Supreme Court.
-Despite the name, Family Court does not handle divorce cases – only custody, support, and order of protection matters that do not involve a divorce.
-Divorce papers must be served to your spouse within 120 days of filing the initial papers.
-Then, the other spouse has 20 days to respond (30 days if they were served papers outside of New York State).
-From there, your divorce may be negotiated to a conclusion without ever appearing in court, or you may have to engage in the court process, and bring your disputes before a judge.
+Divorce cases in Westchester County are commenced in the Supreme Court of the State of New York upon the filing of a Summons or Summons and Verified Complaint with the Westchester County Clerk.
+Despite the name, Family Court does not handle divorce cases – only custody, support, and order of protection matters that do not involve a divorce or that are filed after a Judgment of Divorce has been granted.
+Once filed, divorce papers must be personally served on your spouse within 120 days of the filing date.
+The served spouse has 20 days to respond (30 days if they were served papers outside of New York State).
+From there, you begin the process of resolving issues concerning children, support, and property division.
+If these issues are negotiated to a conclusion you will likely never have to appear in court.
+If issues remain unresolved, court intervention can be sought, and your disputes resolved by a judge.

 Typical Westchester divorce proceedings

-During the preliminary phase of a divorce case, you, your spouse, and your attorneys will likely meet with a Court Attorney Referee (CAR).
-A CAR handles most of the court conferences around divorce.
-CARs do not conduct any hearings or trials, and cannot make any orders.
-However, they can make recommendations to the judge, who can take those into consideration when issuing an order.
+During the preliminary phase of a contested divorce case, you, your spouse, and your attorney’s will likely meet with a Court Attorney Referee (CAR).
+A CAR will handle most court conferences in your case.
+CARs do not conduct any hearings or trials, and they cannot issue orders.
+However, they can make recommendations to the judge, who will take them into consideration when issuing an order.

 At your preliminary conference, the CAR typically works to: